-Adopt a "no comment" policy with respect to market rumours and make sure that the policy is applied consistently.46 Otherwise, an inconsistent response may be interpreted as "tipping".
+Adopt a "no comment" policy with respect to market rumours and make sure that the policy is applied consistently.
+46 Otherwise, an inconsistent response may be interpreted as "tipping".
 You may be required by your exchange to make a clarifying statement where trading in your company's securities appears to be heavily influenced by rumours.
 If material information has been leaked and appears to be affecting trading activity in your company's securities, you should take immediate steps to ensure that a full public announcement is made.
-This includes contacting your exchange and asking that trading be halted pending the issuance of a news release.47 of the securities of the issuer and includes a decision to implement such a change made by the board of directors of the issuer or by senior management of the issuer who believe that confirmation of the decision by the board of directors is probable".
+This includes contacting your exchange and asking that trading be halted pending the issuance of a news release.
+47

+- 1 Securities legislation defines the term material change as "a change in the business, operations or capital of the issuer that would reasonably be expected to have a significant effect on the market price or value of any of the securities of the issuer and includes a decision to implement such a change made by the board of directors of the issuer or by senior management of the issuer who believe that confirmation of the decision by the board of directors is probable".
 The Québec Securities Act does not define the term "material change" and provides that "where a material change occurs that is likely to have a significant influence on the value or the market price of the securities of a reporting issuer and is not generally known, the reporting issuer shall immediately prepare and distribute a press release disclosing the substance of the change".
 See also Pezim v.
 British Columbia (Superintendent of Brokers), [1994] 2 S.C.R.
-557, where the Supreme Court held that a change in assay and drilling results was a material change in the company's assets.
+557, where the Supreme Court held that a change in assay and drilling results was a material change in the company's assets. - 2 Confidentiality is also permitted in situations where the material change consists of a decision to implement a change made by the company's senior management, who believe that confirmation of the decision by the company's board of directors is probable. - 3 While the Québec Securities Act does not require a confidential filing, it does relieve a company from the obligation to disclose a material change if senior management reasonably believes that (i) disclosure would be seriously prejudicial to it; and (ii) no one has purchased or sold, or will purchase and sell its securities based on the undisclosed information.
+A company must issue and file a press release once the reasons for not disclosing no longer exist. - 4 See The Toronto Stock Exchange Statement on Timely Disclosure and Related Guidelines and the TSX Venture Exchange Policy 3.3 Timely Disclosure.